Being a Good Dad Starts With Being a Good Husband

 Marriage

-These books have helped frame marriage not as a feeling to maintain, but as a covenant to live faithfully, especially when expectations collide with reality.
+These books have helped me see marriage not simply as a feeling to maintain, but as a covenant to live faithfully through every season.

-A grounding reminder that marriage exposes our hearts, our assumptions, and our need for grace—often more than we anticipated.
+A helpful reminder that marriage reveals our hearts, our expectations, and our ongoing need for grace.

 Parenting

-Encouragement to parents with grace, humility, and dependence on the gospel rather than fear or control. - Age of Opportunity
+Encouragement for parents who want to lead with grace, humility, and a deeper dependence on the gospel. -